 And now I have a few questions for you!
 I’m really interested, how often do you experiment with spices and herbs in your kitchen?
 What are your favorite spices to cook with?
-Do you like to make your own herb mixtures or you prefer to buy them in the shops?
-Write me your thoughts below in the comments, on my Facebook or on Instagram.
+Do you like to make your own herb mixtures or do you prefer to buy them in the shops?
+Write me your thoughts below in the comments, on my Facebook, or on Instagram.

 For more homemade spice and herb blends, check these posts from the blog:

 - 2 teaspoon oregano

 - Mix all ingredients and keep them in a well-sealed glass container in a dry and cold place for a maximum of one year.